Approximation and Uncertainty Quantification of Systems with Arbitrary Parameter Distributions using Weighted Leja Interpolation: Results

-We approximate the steel column function \eqref{eq:steel_column} using the dimension-adaptive weighted Leja interpolation and the degree-adaptive, \gls{lar}-based \gls{gpc} method.
-For both approximations and for both error metrics \eqref{eq:cverr_rms} and \eqref{eq:relerr_mean}, the error-cost relation is presented in Figure~\ref{fig:steel_column}.
+We approximate the steel column function Equation \eqref{eq:steel_column} using the dimension-adaptive weighted Leja interpolation and the degree-adaptive, \gls{lar}-based \gls{gpc} method.
+For both approximations and for both error metrics in Equations \eqref{eq:cverr_rms} and \eqref{eq:relerr_mean}, the error-cost relation is presented in Figure~\ref{fig:steel_column}.
 Once more, the Leja interpolation method performs very well for the given input \glspl{pdf}.
 However, contrary to the results of Section~\ref{subsec:borehole}, no advantage is observed over the \gls{lar}-\gls{gpc} method.
-With respect to the $\epsilon_{\text{cv}, \text{RMS}}$ error, the performance of both methods is comparable.
+With respect to the $\epsilon_{\text{RMS}}$ error, the performance of both methods is comparable.
+This can be probably attributed to a reduced regularity of the \gls{qoi} defined in Equation \eqref{eq:steel_column}, in comparison to the \gls{qoi} given in Equation \eqref{eq:borehole}.
 The Leja interpolation method has a slight edge for costs greater than $200$ simulations, however, the difference is minor.
 With the exception of costs greater than $800$ simulations, the \gls{lar}-\gls{gpc} method is superior to the Leja interpolation in terms of the $\epsilon_{\text{rel}, \mathbb{E}}$ error.
-Overall, the weighted Leja interpolation is again able to yield accurate approximations and statistical measures and it may be regarded as competitive to the \gls{lar}-\gls{gpc} method.
+Overall, the weighted Leja interpolation is again able to yield accurate approximations and statistics and it may be regarded as competitive to the \gls{lar}-\gls{gpc} method.